Sunday, April 21, 2024

 A City for No One

-Every single building which represents the history of this city is being torn down, systematically, instead, endless dubious towers are being raised with lighting speed.
+Every single building which represents the history of this city is being torn down, systematically; instead, endless dubious towers are raising with lighting speed.
 They are the steel and cement

 giants with no eyes, which cast a suffocating shadow on everything and everyone.
 A brand-new skyline which didn’t really exist 5 years ago, now imprisons the city center, depriving people from the sunlight, and the beautiful view of Dajti mountain.
 It is impossibly difficult to find history here now.
 According to style, well, I don’t think one can find style in a city where its old national theater building was torn down only to build more nondescript towers instead.